php-lsp

 - Completion for classes, interfaces, traits, enums, functions, constants,

-methods, properties, variables, namespaces, keywords, and snippets.
+methods, properties, variables, namespaces, keywords, snippets, PHPDoc virtual

 Navigation